-Our cute, little and fuzzy guinea pigs are a lot more sensitive than they tend to seem.
-Their diet is limited to raw foods and they are not allowed to eat every type of vegetable, fruit or herb.
-In this article, we are going to discuss peaches as potential food for the guinea pigs.
+Guinea pigs are a lot more sensitive when it comes to their diet.
+They are strictly herbivores, so they only eat fruits and vegetables.
+However, their diet is limited to raw foods, and they are not allowed to eat every type of vegetable, fruit, or herb.

 The following are some of the health benefits that guinea pigs can achieve from consuming peaches:

-Rich in antioxidants
+Rich in Antioxidants

 Nutrition Facts of Peaches